Customer Creation

 hsid(HealthSafe ID)enterpriseId(Enterprise Identity)mcid(Merchant Customer Identifiers)

-Customer creation requires at least one primary identifier; if none is provided, the process cannot continue.
+Customer creation requires at least one primary identifier (enterpriseId, hsid, or metadata/mcid); if none is provided, the process cannot continue.

 Primary Identifiers